 School closure has been extended until the end of the school year

-Chavez Schools will close along with DCPS from March 16th through May 15th.
-Please read this letter regarding details on distance learning and supports provided during closure.
+Chavez Schools will close along with DCPS from March 16th through the end of the school year; Please read this letter regarding details on distance learning and supports provided during closure.
 We will be updating families regularly as we have new information.

 - DCPS Meal Sites

 - Meals for students (not just DCPS, anyone under 18)

 - Free internet for 2 months

 - Mayor Bowser Social Media and News Updates